|The Green Papers

 2008 Presidential Primaries, Caucuses, and Conventions

 Presidential Nominating Process

-Local Mass Meetings, Party Canvasses, Conventions: Wednesday 4 February - Sunday 4 April 2004
+Local Mass Meetings, Party Canvasses, Conventions: March - April 2008 (tentative date)

-Wednesday 4 February - Sunday 4 April 2004: Local Mass Meetings, Party Canvasses, and Conventions:
+March - April 2008 (tentative date): Local Mass Meetings, Party Canvasses, and Conventions:

-The election of the actual National Convention delegates begins with local meetings held in each independent city and county of the Commonwealth of Virginia.
+The election of the actual National Convention delegates (who will be formally pledged to the winner of the Virginia Republican Primary) begins with local meetings held in each independent city and county of the Commonwealth of Virginia.
 The State Party Plan requires each independent city and county Republican Party to hold a Mass Meeting, Party Canvass or Convention to select delegates to the congressional district conventions and state convention and to elect local Party officials.